Detecting Initial System-Environment Correlations from a Single Observable: Extension to an Exactly Solvable Infinite-Bath Model

+This inequality defines the admissible factorized prediction for the calibrated initial coherence.
+Therefore, any experimentally observed value satisfying

-This inequality defines a time-dependent \emph{factorized envelope} for the single observable $x(t)$ under the pure-dephasing dynamics.
+cannot arise from any factorized initial state sharing the same calibrated reduced system state and therefore certifies initial system--environment correlations.\\ This inequality defines a time-dependent \emph{factorized envelope} for the single observable $x(t)$ under the pure-dephasing dynamics.
 It represents the entire set of values compatible with the standard product assignment $\rho_{SE}(0)=\rho_S(0)\otimes\rho_E(0)$ for an infinite bosonic bath.

 Unlike the exchange model, the pure-dephasing dynamics admit no further optimization over environmental degrees of freedom beyond the decoherence function $\Gamma(t)$.
 Consequently, the factorized envelope takes a particularly simple form, while any deviation from it directly reflects the presence of initial system--environment correlations.